NewsLocal NewsIn Your NeighborhoodDowntown Boise

 Posted

 In a post on social media, the Steelheads said their game at the Maverik Center against the Grizzlies on Dec.
-26 will not be played.
+26 would not be played.
 The team wrote, “We are working to have a team on the ice for our next regularly scheduled game.”

 The league said it has heard from some players who plan not to report for games, leading to cancellations and postponements across the league.